 - Visualize wellness – a helpful method that is related to the relaxation process is visualization, sometimes referred to as mental imagery.
 Visualization works by creating mental pictures in your mind of your immune system fighting the cancer cells, and then visualizing the cancer disappearing and your body returning to health.
 We recommend thinking of the cancer as a weak and confused disease, and not giving it any power.
 Using visualization following the relaxation response exercise can be helpful in reducing stress, fear and anxiety.

 While this article is an overview of steps you can take regarding the mind/body connection as it relates to healing with the mind, there are a variety of resources available.
-Feel free to reach out to CRFI by utilizing the contact us page on our website.
+Contact us to learn more about our resources.